Handing Over the Project to Another Team

 Replacing Engineers in the Team

 Team composition naturally changes with time.
-If a software engineer works on the same app for years it dulls their skills and takes all the fun and excitement out of work.
-So to keep the productivity up some rotation of staff is necessary.
 A software engineer joins the project, works on the app for a year or two, and then moves on to work on some other app.
 Normally there is plenty of time for the new engineer to learn the app, get up to speed, become productive and make a significant contribution to the project.
 So the overall project knowledge and collective team experience is preserved.

 But sometimes a radical change happens - the owner replaces their team entirely and hands over the project to a new team.
-Why do the project owners change teams?
+Why do the project owners go for a software project handover?
 After all, the old team knows the app and the code, while the new team will have to spend significant time and effort to learn it to become productive.
 So the decision cannot be taken lightly.

 Why Switching Teams?

 Naturally the project owner prefers to keep their relationship with the team.
 But what if it is no longer possible?
-What could possibly go wrong?
+What potential challenges or obstacles might arise?

 When we take over the project after the old team, naturally we are curious what happened.
 So we ask the customer to tell their story.
 While every story is unique, there are some patterns which repeat again and again.